-Medical Reseach Council 30 May National Heart Foundation of Australia 31 May Life Insurance Medical Research Fund of Australia and New Zealand 1 June The New South Wales State Cancer Council 31 August The Asthma Foundation of New South Wales \$11160-\$12760 pa 1 year renewable 1 August Sandoz Australia Pty Ltd Graduate Research Fellowship 'n Neurology To enable a suitable graduate to undertake a program of research in neurology Merck, Sharp & Dohme (Aust) Pty Ltd Graduate Research rellowship in Clinical Pharmacology To enable a suitable graduate to undertake research into clinical pharmacology The Australian Kidney ∵oundation To enable a suitable graduate to undertake research into function or disease of the kidney, urinary tract and related organs.
+The National Health and Medical Research Council Applications by: 30 June National Heart Foundation of Australia 1 year renewable 〈 31 May Life Insurance Medical Research Fund of Australia and New Zealand 1 June The New South Wales State Cancer Council > \$11160-\$12760 pa 31 July The Asthma Foundation of New South Wales 1 August The Australian Kidney Foundation To enable a suitable graduate to undertake research in function or disease of the kidney, urinary tract and related organs.
 Applications close 1 September.
-Australian Tobacco Research To enable a suitable graduate to undertake research into the relationship between tobacco smoking and health and disease.
+Australian Tobacco Research To enable a suitable graduate to undertake research in the relationship between tobacco smoking and health and disease.